breach/thrust/README.md

 ![Logo Thrust](http://i.imgur.com/DwFKI0J.png)

-**Cross-platform / cross-language native application framework based on Chromium's content module**
+**Chromium-based cross-platform / cross-language application framework**

 *Thrust is `require/import`-able, it lets you distribute NodeJS, Go or Python GUI apps directly through their native package managers.*

-It is supported on Linux, MacOSX and Windows:
+Thrust is based on Chromium's Content Module and is supported on Linux, MacOSX and Windows:

 ![Cross-Platform Screenshots](http://i.imgur.com/7K98jyW.png)
 *Screenshot of Thrust Getting Started example running on each major platform.*